Vaccine Info

 November 25, 2022 - The WHO released nOPV2 vaccines for use by Indonesia for approximately 95,000 children.

-October 16, 2022 - The Gates Foundation announced it would commit $1.2 billion to support polio vaccinations.
+October 16, 2022 - The Gates Foundation announced a $1.2 billion commitment to support polio vaccination.

 October 11, 2022 - Since the 68th session of the Regional Committee, vaccination campaigns have resumed in Afghanistan, and the Region has implemented outbreak response campaigns using the nOPV2 vaccine.